Never Give In (Pato Banton album)

 Never Give In is the second album by English reggae artist Pato Banton, released by Greensleeves Records in 1987.
 By the release of the record, Banton had built a long-time following as an MC and deejay thanks to collaborations with other reggae artists like Mad Professor, and momentum-building tours around the United Kingdom, United States and Europe.
 He recorded the album with producers G.T.
 Haynes and Lesburn Thomas and worked with the Studio Two Crew from his native Birmingham.
 The record displays Banton's humorous approach to serious subjects such as drugs and poverty, which he delivers via singing and toasting, whilst the music balances roots reggae with nascent digital dancehall, with accessible grooves and a punctuating horn section.
 The record features collaborations with Ranking Roger, Paul Shaffer and Steel Pulse.

 Upon release, music critics praised the album for Banton's charisma and impressions of other people, particularly his mother.
 An EP containing different versions of his collaboration with Ranking Roger, "Pato & Roger Come Again", was issued in 1988, whilst a "20th Anniversary Edition" of Never Give In was released in 2007 by Cornerstone R.A.S.
-The song "Don't Sniff Coke" went on to be considered Banton's signature song, whilst the album itself has been credited for forsaging future developments in contemporary reggae.
+The song "Don't Sniff Coke" went on to be considered Banton's signature song, whilst the album itself has been credited for foreseeing future developments in contemporary reggae.